 During the 1970s and 80s, the towns and cities of PNG grew rapidly.
 This brought a new challenge to the Church – that of reaching towns and cities with the gospel and of establishing strong churches which are able to minister effectively in the changing urban situation.
 CLTC saw the need for developing effective leadership for these tasks and thus the College established a centre at Lae in 1984 and at Port Moresby in 1986.

 CLTC’s theological programs have continued to develop to meet the growing demands of strong Christian Leadership with PNG and the Pacific region, together with academic excellence.
-In 2010 the College was granted provisional accreditation by the Commission for Higher Education.
-In 2012 the first cohort of the Master of Theology course graduated and in 2013 the Masters course was introduced on a full time basis.
+In 2012 the first cohort of the Master of Theology course graduated and in 2013 the Masters course was introduced on a full-time basis.
+CLTC has also diversified its programs.
+In 2017 CLTC introduced a diploma program in Community Transformation, and in 2019 commenced a part-time program in early childhood education.